 - Please respect the religious nature of this building.
 All male visitors are required to cover their heads by wearing a kippah (available on loan at the entrance).
 Hats or caps also suffice.

 - The events are hosted in close collaboration with the city council.
 All of the public health and safety guidelines set by the government are taken into account.
 We kindly want to ask everyone to follow the guidelines and respect the rules that have been set by the participating venues.
-To ensure a 1.5m distance, the audience will be assigned seats upon entrance.
-Please follow the instructions of the venue’s staff.

 This 17th-century synagogue has no heating; make sure you wear a warm coat.

 This concert is co-produced by Amsterdam Dance Event and the Jewish Cultural Quarter.